-School Commences: 8:35 am

-Primary School Morning Recess: 10:35 am - 10:55 am Primary School Lunch: 12:45 pm - 1:10 pm
+School Commences: Primary School Morning Recess: Primary School Lunch: School Concludes: 8:30 am 10:30 am - 10:50 am 12:30 pm - 1:00 pm 3:00 pm

-School Concludes: 3:00 pm

 Children should not usually arrive at school before 8.00am in the morning.
-Arrivals before that time must be notified in writing to the Principal and arrangements for supervision formally made.

-From 8.15am - 8.35am Kindy - year 6 students may be dropped off at school, and will be supervised by College staff.
+From 8.00am - 8.30am Kindy - 6 students may be dropped off at school, and will be supervised by College staff.
 Arrival at this time allows sufficient time for children to enter classrooms and prepare for the day's activities.
 Students need to sit and wait quietly outside their classrooms and stay there during this time.

-Kindergarten and Pre Primary parents are asked to drop off their children directly to the classroom at from 8:15am and pick up children directly from their classroom at 3.00pm.
+Kindergarten and Pre Primary parents are asked to drop off their children directly to the classroom at 8.30am and pick up children directly from their classroom at 3.00pm.

-Late students, arriving after 8.35am, must please report to the College Office, receive a late pass and go to their class, using the central Administration doors.
+Late students, arriving after 8.00am, must please report to the College Office, receive a late pass and go to their class.